Elimination Chamber (2022)

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-The event featured two Elimination Chamber matches, one each for the men and women; both were for the Raw brand.
-In the main event, Brock Lesnar won the men's eponymous match to win the WWE Championship, while Bianca Belair won the women's match to earn a Raw Women's Championship match at WrestleMania 38.
-In other prominent matches, Becky Lynch defeated Lita to retain the Raw Women's Championship, and in the opening bout, Roman Reigns defeated Goldberg to retain SmackDown's Universal Championship.
+The event featured two Elimination Chamber matches, one each for the men and women, but with both held for Raw.
+In the main event, Brock Lesnar won the men's eponymous match to win the WWE Championship by last eliminating Austin Theory; during the match, defending champion Bobby Lashley was removed due to a "concussion protocol".
+This made Lesnar the first and only wrestler to win both the Royal Rumble and Elimination Chamber matches within the same year.
+The women's match was won by Bianca Belair, earning a Raw Women's Championship match at WrestleMania 38.
+In other prominent matches, Becky Lynch defeated Lita to retain the Raw Women's Championship, and in the opening bout, Roman Reigns defeated Goldberg to retain SmackDown's Universal Championship, a matchup that was originally supposed to have taken place at WrestleMania 36 in April 2020 but with Goldberg defending the title before the COVID-19 pandemic changed those plans.